Self-Guided Camino Tours on the Camino de Santiago

 Clients are provided with a 24/7 assistance number to assist them with any issues or questions that might arise during the trip, outside office hours.
 Our reservations team manages these support calls and they speak fluent Spanish and other Camino languages, as well as English.

 Airport Transfers – Optional Extra

-There is also a direct bus between Santiago de Compostela bus station and Sarria (2h30 travel time).
-However, this only departs once a day, except on Sundays.
-This bus will entirely depend on your arrival time at Santiago airport.
+There is also a direct bus between Santiago de Compostela bus station and Sarria but only departs once a day, except Sundays (2h30 travel time).

 We hope you found the information in this post useful.
 If you have any questions about the Camino routes or how to plan your trip, please don’t hesitate to contact us.
 You can also use our handy Camino Planner when researching your trip.